-INT123 This course builds on skills learned in Metals Class.
-Students will expand their DURATION: SE emester course understanding in the areas of the machining processes, Math, measurement and problem solving skills that will be used throughout the course.
-CNC machining, Plasma CREDITS: 1 Cam, design, and the introduction of welding processes will also be used to manufacture OPEN TO: al ll students a variety of projects.
+This course builds on skills learned in Metals Class.
+Students will expand their understanding in the areas of the machining processes, Math, measurement and problem solving skills that will be used throughout the course.
+CNC machining, Plasma Cam, design, and the introduction of welding processes will also be used to manufacture a variety of projects.
 This course gives student a solid background in the processes used in Metalworking and Manufacturing Industries.

-PREREQUISITE: Metals COMMENT: One pair of safety glasses will be provided.
+COMMENT: One pair of safety glasses will be provided.
 A fee may be assessed for material consumed.